Philosophy students and professor seated around large table, eating

 The Philosophy Department at Stetson University is a vibrant community of thinkers at all stages of learning and teaching.
 We investigate the most basic questions: existence, meaning, and value.
 What can we know?
 What is the nature of reality?
 What is the good life?
 Philosophy is a conversation that lives in an ever-expanding set of texts, hosting questions like these and many, many more, from the ancient world to brand new perspectives.
 We read canonical figures like Plato, Aristotle, Descartes and de Beauvoir, and a wide range of contemporary thinkers, including our philosophy colleagues near and far.

-If you join our department, whether in a class, minor or major, you’ll find the opportunity for mentored research by way of one-on-one conversations, group discussions and lively community.
-Philosophical investigations, like the sort we foster, naturally lead to self-examination and the clarification of one’s own basic commitments and values.
+If you join our department, whether in a class, minor, or major, you’ll find the opportunity for mentored research by way of one-on-one conversations, group discussions, immersive out of classroom activities, and a lively community.
+Such philosophical investigations naturally lead to self-examination and the clarification of one’s own basic commitments and values.

 The Philosophy department is committed to racial justice.
 Read our statement about recent events and anti-racism.